jacobjohnsson/simulated-annealing/docs/README.md

 Now it's time to get our hands dirty.

 We will measure the program running simulated annealing to solve the 8-queens problem described above.
-This program optimized for readability and "un-performance".
+This program is optimized for readability and "un-performance".
 Feel free to improve upon it *after* you have identified issues using a tool.

 To include source code in the annotations the application must be compiled with -ggdb.

+##### Step 0

+Familiarize yourself with the source code and run the program.

+The program is compiled using 'make' which creates ./main.out.

+Running the program will produce output that shows the results of attempting to solve the queens problem a couple of times.

 ##### Step 1